fosfrancesco/musicparser/README.md

 <img src="./results/rendered_JHT/dependency_trees/ground_truth/Equinox.svg">
 or this one for the GTTM dataset (piece Waves of the Danube)
 <img src="./results/rendered_GTTM/dependency_trees/predicted_postprocessing/57_Waves of the Danube.txt.svg">
-are available in the results folder.
-Note that in this second case, each element of the sequence is not a chord, but a note.
-You can open the musicxml file with music notation software, such as Musescore, to see the melody in a standard music representation.
+are available in the results folder (note that in this second case, each element of the sequence is not a chord, but a note; you can open the musicxml file with music notation software, such as Musescore, to see the melody in a standard music representation).
 There are two markdown files which collect and organize all rendered images and enable faster visual comparison of the ground truth, predicted, and predicted-with-postprocessing trees.

 A small analysis of the graphical rendering and the code to produce it from the JSON files is available in [this](data_analysis.ipynb) notebook.